CASFRI/CASFRI/documentation/inventory_update_procedure.md

 This procedure assume that all the functions necessary to produce CASFRI are already installed in the database.
 This includes the PostgreSQL Table Translation Framework and the CASFRI Helper Functions.

-**1. If, and only if, you are replacing a source inventory with another one, you must drop it from the "rawfri" schema.**
+**1. If, and only if, you are replacing a source inventory with another one, you must first drop it from the "rawfri" schema.**

  1. DROP or rename each source inventories that have to be replaced from the "rawfri" schema in the database.
 If you just rename them, make sure to rename the associated indexes as well.
 If you DROP them, make sure to DROP CASCADE them as some VIEWs might depend on them.

     To drop an inventory (just replace "sk08" with the proper inventory_id):

     ```
-    DROP CASCADE rawfri.sk08;
+    DROP TABLE rawfri.sk08 CASCADE;
     ```

     To rename them: